ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 a 1,234-byte payload would have a length representation of `0x00 00 00 00 00 00 04 D2`.

-The holder will a unique key per payload value using a MAC, with the Shared Secret as the key and a generated binary value.
+The holder will derive a unique key per payload value using a MAC, with the Shared Secret as the key and a generated binary value.
 This binary value is constructed by appending data into a single octet string:

 1. `0x82 67 70 61 79 6C 6F 61 64 1B`
-2. The zero indexed count of the payload slot
+2. The zero-indexed count of the payload slot

 The holder will also compute a corresponding MAC of each payload.
 This MAC uses the unique key above and the payload octet string as the value.